pinobatch/hello-world/Xubuntu_setup.md

 (key down) scancodes, not break (key up) scancodes.
 Because of how X11 works, this means these keys work only once after a restart.
 It's broken in some Windows applications as well, but Windows treats repeated makes without break differently in general.
 (Also [reported in Manjaro].)
+The file you edit to fix this is fairly [sensitive to formatting].

     sudo nano /etc/udev/hwdb.d/95-custom-keyboard.hwdb